 We are committed to managing our impact on the environment and carbon emissions.
-The runway development went through a rigorous environmental impact assessment process in order to receive permission.
+The runway development went through a rigorous environmental impact assessment process in order to receive planning permission.
 We are now progressing with the project as permitted and will separately seek to amend two operating conditions relating to that permission.

 Dublin Airport manages and reduces its own direct emissions in line with its obligations under the various National and EU energy efficiency and carbon regulations.
 Dublin Airport actively participates in the voluntary Airport Carbon Accreditation Programme and has consistently achieved reductions in carbon emissions since entering the programme in 2009.
 Our Mobility Management Plan specifies how we address staff and passenger access to the airport and sets out measures to increase the use of sustainable transport modes.
 We fully support the provision of a Metro system at the airport.
 In terms of emissions from transport to and from the airport, we have increased the share of passengers and staff using public transport to get to the airport and the number of bus services to and from the airport continues to grow every year.
 Dublin Airport has more than 1,600 local, urban, national bus and coach movements per day and is the country’s largest bus station.

-While Dublin Airport is not directly responsible for the control of 3rd party emissions such as those from surface transport access or airside activities such as aircraft emissions or energy used in tenant buildings, we do try to influence these emissions at the airport by working with the airport stakeholders.
+While Dublin Airport is not directly responsible for the control of third party emissions such as those from surface transport access or airside activities such as aircraft emissions or energy used in tenant buildings, we do try to influence these emissions at the airport by working with the airport stakeholders.

 Due to the international dimension of aviation, the control of international aircraft emissions is at supra national level.
 Aircraft emissions from flights between countries within EU/EEA (European Economic Area) area are included within the EU Emissions Trading Scheme which is one of the parcel of measures identified by EU to achieve a 20% reduction in CO2 by 2020 and a 40% reduction by 2030.